LukeZhou500/Ball-Balencing-Robot/Journal.md

 ## Major progress #2 — Working camera Raspberry Pi — 3-1-2025

 I got the Raspberry Pi's camera to work.
 I struggled a lot with the operating system version of Bookworm vs Bullseye.
-Since I used a Raspberry Pi 4, and most tutorials new tutorials were for a Pi 5 I couldn't find any way to get the camera to work with the latest Raspberry Pi OS.
+Since I used a Raspberry Pi 4, and most tutorials were for a Pi 5 I couldn't find any way to get the camera to work with the latest Raspberry Pi OS.
 I decided to just use a legacy version, and it worked.
 I also remember wasting I think 2 full weeks troubleshooting why the camera wouldn't work, and it was because I needed to include sudo.

 ---